Azure/bicep-types-az/generated/network/microsoft.network/2020-06-01/types.md

 ## InboundSecurityRules
 ### Properties
-* **destinationPortRange**: int: NVA port ranges to be opened up.
+* **destinationPortRange**: int {minValue: 0, maxValue: 65535}: NVA port ranges to be opened up.
 One needs to provide specific ports.
 * **protocol**: 'TCP' | 'UDP' | string: Protocol.
 This should be either TCP or UDP.
 * **sourceAddressPrefix**: string: The CIDR or source IP range.
 Only /30, /31 and /32 Ip ranges are allowed.